passlab/DCFG/dyninst_CFG/README.md

 as the pinatrace tool, but it runs much slower than pinatrace

 ### Installation
 1. Download dyninst version 9.2.0 (https://github.com/dyninst/dyninst/releases/tag/v9.2.0) (The latest git repo also works) and check the README for all the dependencies software (Boost, cmake, libdwarf, libelf and libiberty).
-On Ubuntu, those packages can be installed by using "sudo apt-get install libboost-dev libelf-dev libiberty-dev cmake libdwarf-dev" command
+On Ubuntu, those packages can be installed by using

+      sudo apt-get install libboost-dev libelf-dev libiberty-dev cmake libdwarf-dev

 check the setenv.sh file for setting the env before running the CFG and mem_count